cpsamtec/virtuin/DOCUMENTATION.md

  the same machine as Virtuin.
 If you are running docker on a different machine you can change accordingly.
 Default **unix:///var/run/docker.sock**
 - VIRT_GUI_SERVER_ADDRESS - The ip address of the machine running Virtuin GUI.
-You will most likely leave this localhost as you will have the Virtuin application and docker running on the same machine.
-Default **localhost**
+You will most likely set to or leave as host.docker.internal, as you will have the Virtuin application and docker running on the same machine.
+Note: localhost and 127.0.0.1 will not reach your host from a docker container even when the network_mode is set to host.
+If host.docker.internal does not work enter the ip of your machine directly (ex.
+192.168.x.x) Default **host.docker.internal**
 - VIRT_DOCKER_USER (optional) - Virtuin will pull your required docker images.
 If you need to login for private images, supply your Docker Hub username here.
 - VIRT_DOCKER_PASSWORD (optional) - Docker Hub password to match VIRT_DOCKER_USER

-You can specify additional environment variables that you would like to be available to your Docker containers.
+You can specify additional environment variables that you would like to be available to your Docker containers and environment.
 Make sure they are also specified in the **environment** key of your compose file.

 #### collection.yml [Required]